lokivan/BC_PublicSchool_Teacher/README.md

 ### Data Set (Data Source 2)
 * The specific dataset for this analysis includes:

-* Annual Reports: Comprehensive reports that outline the workforce statistics, including breakdowns by school year, gender, and other demographic variables.
-* Data Tables: Structured datasets available in CSV format that provide detailed statistics for each school year within the specified range.
+	* By studying further each district board office center's information, such as their address, postal code, website, and longitude

 ### Data Range (Data Source 2)
 * The data covers the latest schoool district office as of 2025

 ### Purpose of the Analysis (Data Source 2)
-* By studying further each district board office center's information, such as their address, postal code, website, and longitude, stakeholders can achieve several objectives:

 * Informed Decision-Making: Educational policymakers can utilize this information to make better decisions regarding resource allocation and hiring practices.
 * Improved Communication: Providing contact details enhances communication between school districts, educators, and the community.
 * Spatial Analysis: Including geographical data enables the visualization of regional disparities in teacher distribution and access to educational

 ### License for GitHub Deliverables